tgstation/SS13-assets/README.md

-# sprites
+# SS13-assets
-Unused assets intended for Space Station 13.
+Unused assets, such as sprites or sounds, intended for Space Station 13.

 ## LICENSE
 All assets are under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.